warehouse-web/warehouse/src/pages/events/2020-01-30-launch-d-k-look-book-2019.md

 ---
 templateKey: event-post
-warehouseID: "WAREHOUSE #"
+warehouseID: 'WAREHOUSE #'
 title: Launch D&K LOOK BOOK 2019
-location: "San Serriffe, Amsterdam"
+location: 'San Serriffe, Amsterdam'
 date: 2019-11-30T19:00:00.000Z
 ---
+A conversation with Brad Haylock, Laura Gardner and Ricarda Bigolin.

 Warehouse has invited Melbourne fashion designer and researcher Ricarda Bigolin to Amsterdam for the launch of the *D&K LOOK BOOK 2019*.
 D&K explores the potential of fashion practice as a site of critical questioning and ubiquitous revelations.
 The project was co-founded in 2012 by fashion designer and researcher Ricarda Bigolin and curator Nella Themelios (2012–2017) and includes a wide array of collaborators including fashion designer and lecturer Chantal Kirby as core collaborator from 2019.
 The publication questions the ubiquity and mass consumption of fashion (images), and their relationships to the products depicted and how fashion produces and circulates collections of images.